opatiny/chemexper-internship-workbook/js/jsTricks.md

 # Javascript syntax / programming tricks

+## `fetch`

+`fetch` is a javascript function which is native in the browser.
+It allows to make requests on a web service.
+It is asynchronous -> it returns a promise.

 ## `switch case`: `default` should throw an error

 If you have an empty `default` in a switch case, make it throw an error, so that you know when it is entered.